-Things have been quiet on the blog lately as some transitions have been underway for me and for Endurance Efficacy.
+Things have been quiet on the blog lately as some transitions have been underway for Carly Outside.
 The website has a new look, and I am offering a new service.
 But the thing I am most excited for is the expansion of my blog world.
 I will be covering some new topics, including the nomadic lifestyle, my own athletic career, and lifestyle design.

 In an upcoming series of blog posts, I will be exploring transitions, specifically relating to the idea of intentional lifestyle design.
 I will be sharing some of my insights from the past three years of transition, uncertainty, and change in my own life.

 In recent months I have been lucky enough to cross paths with some other nomads and athletes (and even a few nomadic athletes!) on paths similar to my own.
 In exchanging stories with these inspiring individuals, I realized how much I have learned in the past few years as I stubbornly pursue my dream lifestyle, often swimming against the stream.
 These upcoming blog posts will be a chance for me to share with you some of what I have learned, and help unite a growing community of athletes, nomads, and other folks engaged in intentionally creating their dream lifestyle.

 Over the last two months, my current home base of Oregon has suffered one of the worst fire seasons in local memory.
 The air became too smoky to go outside.
 I will be the first to say that my suffering was as nothing to that of those who were forced to evacuate (some of whom lost their homes) as well as the hundreds of firefighters working those long and dangerous days to help keep the rest of us safe.
 Nevertheless, it was frustrating and unpleasant to be stuck inside, unable to do the one thing I came to Bend to do: train.